The Essence of Chinese Painting (I)

 300 years later Pan Tianshou (3) takes up the idea of this composition, only he stages a cormorant, which emits its sound in the direction of the upper left corner (emptiness).
 One almost thinks to hear the bird’s cry.
 [Fig. 6]

 After these smaller works (they were also chosen because they are easier to depict), let’s look at the principle of balance again using a longer, vertical scroll.
 [Fig. 7]

 It comes from Chen Kang (4) and shows a bird on a branch, painted in the sense of Zhu Da.
 From a heavy, old, gnarled branch a juicy young branch protrudes far into the sky and at its extreme end sits a bird, the light counterweight, so to speak.
 The creation of 2 perspectives in the picture and the skillful use of emptiness reinforce the impression of space.

-This trick with the interplay of real versus not real falls into in the category “between absolutely similar and absolutely dissimilar” (sì yú bù sì zhī jiān 似 与不 似 之间) and enjoyed great popularity especially in the Qing period.
+This trick with the interplay of real versus not real falls into the category “between absolutely similar and absolutely dissimilar” (sì yú bù sì zhī jiān 似 与不 似 之间) and enjoyed great popularity, especially in the Qing period.

 As a last classic example [Fig. 8] Ma Yuan’s (5) famous picture scroll hike on a mountain path in spring should be mentioned, (山徑 春 行 shān jìng chūn xíng) an album sheet adorned with a poem by Emperor Ningzong (6) at the top right.

 Ma Yuan used the “one corner composition” (邊角 之 景 biānjiǎo zhī jǐng) to transform tension into meditative calm by reducing the image content to the extreme.
 Hence his nickname one-corner-Ma (馬 一角 Mǎ yījiǎo).)